wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/compiler-args.rst

     jvmArgs.add("-XX:+DisableExplicitGC")
   }

 Lets go through this step by step.
-First we enter the FRCJavaArtifact.
-This is the Java artifact we are deploying to the roboRIO.
-Here we add an argument to our JVM using jvmArgs.add.
+First enter the FRCJavaArtifact.
+This is the Java artifact deployed to the roboRIO.
+Here add an argument to our JVM using jvmArgs.add.